Image: FEPPS graduate smiling at commencement ceremony

 Our mission:

-FEPPS provides an accredited college program for incarcerated women, trans-identified and gender nonconforming people in Washington and creates pathways to higher education after students are released from prison.
+FEPPS provides an accredited college program for all people at the Washington Corrections Center for Women (WCCW) and creates pathways to higher education after students are released from prison.

 Notice: If you have received a sweepstakes or raffle notice soliciting a donation from “Freedom Education Project” we urge you not to respond, and instead to forward the solicitation to your state’s attorney general office.
 We believe a bad actor is using our name to run a predatory scheme, possibly illegal in some states.
 FEPPS never buys or sells donor lists, never engages in sweepstakes or raffles, and always fully discloses our name and contact information on charitable solicitations.